The treatment for a bruised ego is to lose ego,

 Janah’s eyes light up, “You’re going for it?’

 “I’m not on birth control.
-Chan is very, um….active.
+Chan is most, um….active.
 I’m approaching prime time.”

 Janah claps her hands, she sits on the floor behind Chan and hugs him to her, “You and Ning bring ever more joy to our family.”